 Are there any formalities for foreigners who would like to stay in Poland and work in Poland?

-Citizens of countries/territories with which Poland has signed agreements relating to visa-free travel may remain within the territory of Poland (without performing work) for periods of usually up to 3 months.
-However, citizens of certain countries/territories still require a visa in order to enter Poland.
+Citizens of countries/jurisdictions with which Poland has signed agreements relating to visa-free travel may remain within the territory of Poland (without performing work) for periods of usually up to 3 months.
+However, citizens of certain countries/jurisdictions still require a visa in order to enter Poland.

 If individual would like to stay longer usually a temporary residence permit or visa is required.
-UE citizens should obtain confirmation of stay in Poland.
+EU citizens should obtain confirmation of stay in Poland.

 In general, work permits are required for foreign individuals.
-As a rule, employees of EU countries/territories are exempt from the work permit requirement.
-Generally the procedure for obtaining this document requires involvement of the Polish company where work is performed.
+As a rule, employees of EU countries/jurisdictions are exempt from the work permit requirement.
+Generally, the procedure for obtaining this document requires involvement of the Polish company where work is performed.